CHE 100 Concepts of Chemistry 4 SH

 CHE 120, 121 Survey of Chemistry 8 SH

 This continuous two-semester course comprises the fundamentals of inorganic chemistry, organic chemistry and biological chemistry which are necessary for elementary courses in physiology, nutrition, pharmacology, bacteriology and other courses in the nursing and health-related fields.
 The laboratory experiments are designed to emphasize the main topics (3 hrs lecture — 3 hrs laboratory).
 Permission must be obtained from either the instructor or the department chairman in order to enter CHE 121 by transferring credit for the equivalent of CHE 120 from another school.
 Prerequisite: Chemistry placement exam or a grade of “C” or better in CHE 100 is required.
 CHE 120 or equivalent is prerequisite for CHE 121.
 CHE 120: fall, spring; CHE 121: spring, summer only.
-Competency: Scientific Inquiry (CHE 120 Only)
+Competency for CHE 120 only: Critical Thinking (CT).

 CHE/ENV 205 Analytical Chemistry Lecture 3SH